covid-at-home/covid-at-home/level4.md

 There's different levels.
 When patient loses consciousness, make a note of whether the patient responds when you call their name (Voice), when you pinch the shoulder forcefully (Pain) or whether he/she does not respond at all (Unresponsive)

-If loss of consciousness is brief, you might (if patient quickly recovers and is fully awake again!) encourage the patient to eat and drink a bit, and freshly ventilating the room.
-But loss of consciousness is serious, get help.
+If loss of consciousness is brief, you might (if patient quickly recovers and is fully awake again!) encourage the patient to eat and drink a bit, and freshly ventilate the room.
+But loss of consciousness is serious; get help.

 ### Cognitive problems / confusion